-Lali + Layla + Stella Top
+Lali + Layla + STELLA TOP

 At Lali + Layla

-STELLA is our newest and cutest top you will ever own.
-Mermaid vibes in this amazing star top, size down for a more sexy version.
+STELLA is a vibe.
+Be the star you are.
+Mermaid and rave vibes in this amazing star top.
+Size up or down for more or less coverage.
 Wear it your way + combine with our other pieces to create your custom look.
-Halter ties at neck and 3 at back, multiple ways to tie.
-Double layer fabric.
-Seamless fit.
+Ties at neck and back, cut the ties for a shorter look and style up.
+Durable double layer shine fabric.
+Seamless for a body hugging fit.
 No padding.
 Sizing help?
 Find the perfect fit with our easy Sizing Guide.
-Originally designed and individually hand made with love by Lali + Layla.
+Model wears size Small.
+Originally designed and individually hand made with love by Lali + Layla, New York - Tulum.